 Is someone you know feeling pressure to join a local gang?
 Are you being enticed or maybe even threatened to become a recruit yourself?
 Even though gang involvement may seem like it provides safety, protection and a sense of belonging, the truth is that gangs are dangerous and can limit your future success.
 Remember, you do have a choice, and there’s a community of support behind you.Read more Emergency

 No young person is completely immune from peer influence.
 While we hope most are able to resist the temptation to make harmful choices, that is not always the case.
 Seek help from school counselors or mental health professionals if you notice the following behaviors.
-They could be signs of peer pressure.Read more Emergency
+They could be signs of peer pressure in teens.Read more Emergency

 Every young person experiences the pull of peer influence at one point or another.
 During the teen years, when the desire to conform is heightened, it can be tough to resist joining in the same risky behavior as one's friends, peers and classmates.
 But doing so can have harmful and lasting consequences.Read more Emergency